jvgitti/vendor-catalogues/README.md

     -> create database db_vendor_catalogues;

-4 - Is necessary to create a file .env with the variables, in the server directory, with the parameters:
+4 - A file .env is necessary in the server directory with the variables.
+Parameters:

     DB_HOST=localhost